ivukotic/VPservice/README.md

 * fix filler's liveness probe
 * publish mkdoc
-* site/cloud weights should be in a conf file.
+* site/cloud weights should be in a conf file. what about upates?
-* calculate correct VPs
 * set site XCache servers with weights
 * calculate server a file will be on
 * getter for path to a file